exercism/x86-64-assembly/concepts/strings/introduction.md

 The instruction `cld` clears the direction flag, whereas the instruction `std` sets it.

 The `System V ABI` states that the direction flag must be cleared at function entry.
-So, this is the default behavior.
+So, the default behavior is for memory to be read/written in ascending order of addresses.

 ### Lods

-The `lods` family of instructions load an element from a memory location in `rsi`.
+The `lods` family of instructions loads an element from the memory location in `rsi` into `rax`.

-This element is moved to `rax` and the address in `rsi` is modified according to the size of the element.
+The address in `rsi` is modified according to the size of the element.

-So, for instance, `lodsw` loads 2 bytes from the memory address in `rsi`, modifying `rsi` by 2.
+So, for instance, `lodsw` loads 2 bytes from the memory address in `rsi` into `ax`, modifying `rsi` by 2.

 ### Stos

-The `stos` family of instructions stores an element in `rax` into a memory location in `rdi`.
+The `stos` family of instructions stores an element from `rax` into a memory location in `rdi`.
 The address in `rdi` is modified according to the size of the element.

-So, for instance, `stodsd` stores 4 bytes in `eax` into the memory address in `rdi`, modifying `rdi` by 4.
+So, for instance, `stodsd` stores 4 bytes from `eax` into the memory address in `rdi`, modifying `rdi` by 4.

 ### Movs

 The `movs` family of instructions copies an element from the memory location in `rsi` into the memory location in `rdi`.
 The addresses in both `rsi` and `rdi` are modified according to the size of the element.

 So, for instance, `movsq`:
 - copies 8 bytes from the memory address in `rsi`, modifying `rsi` by 8; and
-- stores 8 bytes into the memory address in `rdi`, modifying `rdi` by 8.
+- stores those 8 bytes into the memory address in `rdi`, modifying `rdi` by 8.

 ### Cmps

 The `cmps` family of instructions compares the elements in the memory locations in `rsi` and `rdi`, setting flags in `rflags` according to the result.
 The addresses in both `rsi` and `rdi` are modified according to the size of the element.

 So, for instance, `cmpsb` compares 1 byte in the memory address in `rsi` with 1 byte in the memory address in `rdi`, modifying both registers by 1.